JeanMertz/jeanmertz.com/content/career/_index.md

 As a **Human Being** I know that I want to do good for this world, and want to leave it in a better state than I found it.
 I realise that software – similar to other tools – can be used for good and bad, and I choose to only use it for good.
-I am principled in that way, and I do not appologise for that.
+I am principled in that way, and I do not apologise for that.
 The mission statement of an organisation matters a great deal, the way the organisation lives up to that statement on a day to day basis matters even more.